mkaz/lanyon/README.md

-# Lanyon Markdown Web Server
+# Lanyon, a markdown web server

-Lanyon is a simple web server, which reads directories of markdown files and converts to HTML and serves.
+Lanyon is a simple web server, which reads directories of markdown files and converts them to HTML and serves.
 An intuitive and easy way to create a website.

 Lanyon was derived from my static site generator, [Hastie](https://github.com/mkaz/hastie).
 I grew tired of the multiple steps for